efroemling/ballistica/README.md

   includes assets and prebuilt libraries/binaries.
 So in a nutshell: create and share mods or use any of this code in your own projects, but please don't distribute your own complete copies of BombSquad without permission.
-Please email support@froemling.net if you have any questions about this.
+Please email me at support@froemling.net if you have any questions about this.

-* **Q: When are you adding more maps/characters/minigames/etc.  to BombSquad!?!?**
+* **Q: When are you adding more maps / characters / minigames / etc. to BombSquad!?!?**
   * A: Check out the [Ballistica Roadmap](https://github.com/efroemling/ballistica/wiki/Roadmap) to get a sense